pheus/netbox-aci-plugin/README.md

 ## Status

-This project has just started.
+This project has just started and provides a minimal set of ACI object features.
-Database migrations will be added once the main models have been defined.
+It may contain bugs and it is missing features.
+At the current stage, the plugin should be used in testing environment only.

 ## Release notes